Ronald Johnson (poet): Literary career

-Johnson was also a well-regarded author of cookbooks, including "The Aficionado's Southwestern Cooking" (1985) and "The American Table" (1984).
+Johnson was also a well-regarded cookbook author, including "The Aficionado's Southwestern Cooking" (1985) and "The American Table" (1984).

 Johnson's last book, The Shrubberies, was published in 2001 and, according to the critic Stephanie Burt, "showed a poet no less spiritual than the author of ARK but also one given to extreme concision."
 Soon after ARK returned to print in a new edition, Burt contributed an extended appreciation of Johnson's magnum opus to the pages of The New Yorker.

 Ronald Johnson, described by Guy Davenport as America's greatest living poet, died at his father's home in Topeka, Kansas on March 4, 1998.